 ordered 217 Sea Venoms.
 A French license-built version was called the Aquilon

-Today, at least 20 Venoms and a single Sea Venom are still
+Today, only about five Venoms and a single Sea Venom are still

 flying as warbirds throughout the United States, United Kingdom, Switzerland, Australia

 and New Zealand.

 Specifications (FB.Mk 4):

 Engine: One 5,150-pound thrust D.H.
 Ghost 105 turbojet engine

 Weight: Empty 9,202 lbs., Max